YearOfProgramming/2017Challenges/challenge_1/rust/myrrlyn/README.md

 cases where multi-byte characters or grapheme clusters (yeah, Unicode is *wild*) may happen.

-But I'm an American, ASCII-centric barbarian, so I'm swapping bytes around myself.

 ## Usage

 If you don't have Rust, install it through your package manager or [Rustup].